Eating the right amount of good carbs vs. bad carbs is the key to optimal health and reaching and maintaining your ideal weight.

 - Other types of whole grains

 Many of the foods on the good carbs list are complex carbs (but not all).
-Steer clear of refined complex carbs like white bread and white rice when possible.
+When possible, steer clear of refined complex carbs like white bread and white rice.

 Simple carbohydrates break down faster than complex carbohydrates, so you should feel a quicker burst of energy after eating them.